demography101/2022-DC-Demographics/README.md

-This code shows how to access and extract using DC demographics data from the American Community Survey (ACS).
+This code shows how to access and extract using DC demographics data from the American Community Survey (ACS) and how to present the data in a report.